Gary Moore performed on this day in 1982 at the Mayfair Ballroom in Newcastle, England.

-On November 26, 1982, Gary Moore played a concert in Newcastle as an early part of his Corridors of Power tour.
-This tour was done to support the album of the same name.
+This concert was an early part of his Corridors of Power tour, undertaken to support the album of the same name.

 The lineup for this tour was absolutely unmatched in talent.
 Gary’s fellow Colosseum II alumni Neil Murray and Don Airey were on bass and keyboards respectively.
 Since leaving Colosseum II, all had gone on to be successful musicians, leaving fusion jazz for harder rock sounds.
 They were joined on drums by Ian Paice, once and future drummer of Deep Purple, and John Sloman, filling in where needed on vocals and extra keys.